 State University of New York at Stony Brook (B.A., 1975) Hofstra University School of Law (J.D., 1978)

-Josh is the firm’s U.S. Head of FinTech and of Blockchain and Digital Assets.
+Joshua Ashley Klayman is the firm’s U.S. Head of Fintech and Head of Blockchain and Digital Assets.
 She is one of the best-known blockchain and cryptocurrency lawyers in the U.S. and globally, highly regarded for her extensive experience in, and deep knowledge of, blockchain, smart contracts, and cryptocurrency matters, including initial coin offerings (ICOs)/digital token offerings.

 Josh has represented or consulted to global technology companies, token sellers, cryptocurrency exchanges and relayers; venture, hedge, and private equity funds and their portfolio companies; token marketers and broker-dealers; funds interested in trading digital assets; and major global investment banks, insurance companies, financial institutions and asset managers, among others.